NATIONAL DISC GOLF DAY | FIRST SATURDAY IN AUGUST

 Grab your discs and call up your friends!
 The first Saturday in August is National Disc Golf Day!

-Disc golf parallels the traditional game in many ways.
+While disc golf parallels the traditional game in many ways, there are differences.
 Instead of clubs and a ball, the only gear necessary is a disc or Frisbee™.
-Starting from a tee pad, which is generally a rectangular area made of anything from rubber to cement or even brick, the player progresses down the fairway after each throw.
+Players start from a tee pad which is generally a rectangular area made of anything from rubber to cement or even brick.
+After each throw, the player progresses down the fairway.

 From where the disc lands, the player throws again and repeats until the disc lands in the target.
 As in traditional golf, the total number of throws a player takes to get the disc into the target is equal to the score for that hole.

 Since the late 1960s, enthusiasts have been playing disc golf.
 The game became a formalized sport in the 1970s.
 In the beginning, targets were nothing more than tree trunks or wooden posts cemented into the ground.
 As the game progressed, courses replaced trees and posts with metal baskets with chains.
 The chains added a benefit of helping to catch the discs.
 Initially, the metal baskets were called a Disc Golf Pole Hole.
 However, today, these modern-day targets come in dozens of design variations with the same general idea and technical specifications in mind.

 As a growing international sport, the number of courses is increasing all the time.
 In August of 2015, the International Olympic Committee granted full recognition to Flying Disc sports providing a global platform for Flying Disc sports, including disc golf.

 People of all ages and abilities play disc golf.
-A great low-impact, cardiovascular workout that can test both physical skill and mental determination, this activity brings the whole family together for an afternoon of laughs and enjoyment together.
+The sport offers a terrific low-impact, cardiovascular workout that can test both physical skill and mental determination.
+Not only that, but disc golf brings the whole family together for an afternoon of laughs and enjoyment together.